mercadopago/devsite-docs/guides/mp-point/integration-api/payment-processing.en.md

 ## Process your payment intent

-Once the payment intent has been created, you can obtain it from your Point device by pressing on the key to pay (in the case of Point Plus and Point Pro 2 the **green button** and, in the case of the Point Smart, the **digital button “Charge now”**).
+Once the payment intent is created, you can retrieve it from your Point device.

+On **Point Plus and Point Pro 2** devices, you will need to press the **green button** to initiate the payment collection.

+On **Point Smart** devices, the payment process will automatically begin once the payment intent is created.
+If this doesn't happen, press the **Update** button.

-Then, follow the steps shown on the screen afterwards to complete the payment.
+Then, on any of the devices, follow the steps shown on the screen afterwards to complete the payment.

 > WARNING
 >